pip-services/pip-services-docs/content/en/python/mongodb/connect/mongodb_connection.md

 linkTitle: "MongoDbConnection"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-mongodb-python"
 description: >
-    MongoDB connection using plain driver.
+    MongoDB connection using a plain driver.

-    By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IConfigurable](../../../commons/config/iconfigurable),
 [IOpenable](../../../commons/run/iopenable)

+### Description

+The MongoDbConnection class allows you to create a MongoDB connection using a plain driver.

+Important points

+- By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.

 #### Configuration parameters
 **connection(s)**: